ToshioCP/Gtk4-tutorial/gfm/sec20.md

 org.gnome.calculator show-zeroes false
 ~~~

-This schema is used by Gnome Calculator.
+This schema is used by GNOME Calculator.
 Run the calculator and change the mode, then check the schema again.

 ~~~